Ante Pavelić: Birth and education

 Ante Pavelić was born in the Herzegovinian village of Bradina on the slopes of Ivan Mountain north of Konjic, roughly 15 km southwest of Hadžići, then part of the Ottoman Empire occupied by the Austro-Hungarian Empire.
 His parents had moved to Bosnia and Herzegovina from the village of Krivi Put in the central part of the Velebit plain, in southern Lika (in today's Croatia), to work on the Sarajevo-Metković railway line.

 Searching for work, his family moved to the village of Jezero outside Jajce, where Pavelić attended primary school, or maktab.
 Here Pavelić learned Muslim traditions and lessons that influenced his attitude towards Bosnia and its Muslims.
 Pavelić's sense of Croat nationalism grew from a visit to Lika with his parents, where he heard townspeople speaking Croatian, and realised it was not just the language of peasants.
 While attending school in Travnik he became an adherent of the nationalist ideologies of Ante Starčević and his successor as the leader of the Party of Rights, Josip Frank.

 Health problems briefly interrupted his education in 1905.
 In summer he found work on the railway in Sarajevo and Višegrad.
 He continued his education in Zagreb, the home city of his elder brother Josip.
 In Zagreb, Pavelić attended high school.
 His failure to complete his fourth-year classes meant he had to retake the exam.
-Early in his high school days, he joined the Pure Party of Rights as well as the Frankovci students' organization, founded by Josip Frank, the father-in-law of Slavko Kvaternik, an Austro-Hungarian colonel.
+Early in his high school days, he joined the Croatian Party of Rights as well as the Frankovci students' organization, founded by Josip Frank, the father-in-law of Slavko Kvaternik, an Austro-Hungarian colonel.
 Later he attended high school in Senj at the classical gymnasium, where he completed his fifth-year classes.
 Health problems again interrupted his education, and he took a job on the road in Istria, near Buzet.
 In 1909 he finished his sixth-year classes in Karlovac.
 His seventh-year classes were completed in Senj.
 Pavelić graduated in Zagreb in 1910 and entered the Law Faculty of the University of Zagreb.
 In 1912 Pavelić was arrested on suspicion of involvement in the attempted assassination of the Ban of Croatia-Slavonia, Slavko Cuvaj.
 He completed his law degree in 1914 and obtained his doctorate in July 1915.
 From 1915 until 1918 he worked as a clerk in the office of Aleksandar Horvat, president of the Party of Rights.
 After completing his clerkship, he became a lawyer in Zagreb.